 Since returning to private practice in 2011, he has been active as a non-governmental adviser (NGA) for the International Competition Network (ICN), a forum for approximately 100 national competition agencies worldwide.
 In addition, he also serves as an associate professor at the Tokyo University of Science and a lecturer at Tsukuba University School of Law, where he lectures on competition law.

-Mr. Hirayama is recommended in the field of Antitrust and Competition Law in Chambers Asia Pacific 2016 and honorably mentioned in The Legal 500 Asia Pacific 2016.
+Mr. Hirayama is recommended in the field of Antitrust and Competition Law in Chambers Asia Pacific 2017 and is listed as a Next Generation Lawyer in the field of Antitrust and Competition Law in The Legal 500 Asia Pacific 2017.
 Mr. Hirayama recently was named to Global Competition Review’s inaugural “40 Under 40” 2015 list of the world’s leading antitrust and competition lawyers under the age of 40, in which he is the only Japanese attorney listed.